GSNorCal Volunteer Essentials

 - Notify the service unit leadership.

 - Help the girls decide how to use existing group funds.
 This decision must be made by the girls.
-Please note: the funds are for Girl Scout activities and are not to be retained by individuals as their property, nor donated to an outside organization.
+Please note: the funds are for Girl Scout activities and are not to be retained by individuals as their property.
 Girls may contribute a portion of their group treasury to their service unit, another troop, or for girl activities prior to disbanding.
 Appropriate use of funds includes:

 - choosing a program activity,